Policy: US Federal Student aid (direct loan program) satisfactory academic progress

-- Progress Requirements for Graduate Research Students to continue eligibility for US Financial Aid;
+- Progress Requirements for Coursework and Graduate Research Students to continue eligibility for Federal Aid;

-- Financial Aid Warning, Probation and Suspension for Unsatisfactory Progress; and
+- Federal Aid Warning, Probation and Suspension for Unsatisfactory Progress; and

-- Re-establishing Academic Good Standing for US Financial Aid after an unsuccessful appeal.
+- Re-establishing Academic Good Standing for Federal Aid after an unsuccessful appeal.

-- The University complies with US Federal Law (34CFR 668.16, 34CFR 668.32 and 34CFR 668.34) requiring it to define and enforce standards of Satisfactory Academic Progress (SAP) for students receiving US Financial Aid.
+- The University complies with US Federal Law (34CFR 668.16, 34CFR 668.32 and 34CFR 668.34) requiring it to define and enforce standards of Satisfactory Academic Progress (SAP) for students receiving Federal Aid.

-- This policy is read in conjunction with the ANU Academic Progress Rule, Coursework Awards Rule, and Research Award Rule, with which all students of the University must comply.
+- This policy is read in conjunction with the ANU Academic Progress Rule, Coursework Awards Rule, and Research Award Rule.

-- In order to remain eligible to receive US Financial Aid, any eligible students meet the US Financial Aid Satisfactory Academic Progress requirements (SAP).
+- To remain eligible to receive Federal Aid, eligible students, including students who are not currently receiving direct loans, meet the US Federal Aid Satisfactory Academic Progress requirements (SAP).

-- Students receiving US Financial Aid have their SAP evaluated at the end of each teaching period.
+- Students receiving Federal Aid have their SAP evaluated at the end of each teaching period.
 This evaluation process considers the student's progress under both academic standing (grade point average) and completion within the maximum timeframe (pace).

-- This means that where this policy may allow students to continue to be eligible to receive US Financial Aid, University Academic Progress Rule and Australian student visa restrictions may impact on the students' ability to continue with the program.
+- This means that where this policy may allow students to continue to be eligible to receive Federal Aid, the University Academic Progress Rule and Australian student visa restrictions may impact on the students' ability to continue with the program.

-- This also means that where students may not be eligible to continue with US Financial Aid, they may be eligible to continue in their program.
+- This also means that where students are not eligible to continue with Federal Aid, this does not, in and of itself, prevent them from continuing in their program.

-Satisfactory Academic Progress Requirements for Undergraduate and Graduate Coursework Students to continue eligibility for US Financial Aid
+Satisfactory Academic Progress Requirements for Undergraduate and Graduate Coursework Students to continue eligibility for Federal Aid

 Academic Standing (GPA)

-- Students receiving US Financial Aid maintain at least a cumulative Pass in each teaching period (an average GPA of 4.0 or greater on a 7 point scale across all courses attempted in each teaching period) throughout their program.
+- Students receiving Federal Aid maintain at least a cumulative Pass in each teaching period (an average GPA of 4.0 or greater on a 7 point scale across all courses attempted in each teaching period) throughout their program.

 - Grades that are included in this calculation are: